Nafis2003/CSE1101/README.md

-# CSE1111
-All solved codes from RUET EEE, CSE1111 course – includes class tasks, practice problems in C/C++

 # 💻 CSE1111 Solved Codes – 1st Semester (RUET EEE)

 Welcome!
-This repository contains all the codes I wrote during my first semester **CSE1111: Computer Programming** course at RUET (EEE).
+This repo contains all the codes I wrote during my 1st semester **CSE1111: Computer Programming** course at RUET (EEE).

-Organized by topic and problem type, this collection is meant to help you:
+Organized by lab number and problem type, this collection is here to help you:
-- 📘 Revise concepts
+- 📘 Revise core C programming concepts
-- 🔍 Understand how the code works
+- 🧠 Understand how and *why* the code works
-- 🚀 Practice solving problems the right way
+- 🚀 Practice the right way, not the shortcut way

-> **📌 Reminder:** These codes are meant for learning.
-Don't just copy—try to *understand the logic* behind each line.
-Tweak it.
-Break it.
-Fix it.
-That’s how you grow.
+> **⚠️ Note:** These codes are for learning, not copy-paste submissions.
+Read the logic, tweak things, and make it your own.

+---

+## 🗂️ File Naming Convention

+Each file is named based on the lab it came from and the type of problem:

+- `labXexY.c` → **Example Y** from **Lab X**
+- `labXpZ.c` → **Practice Problem Z** from **Lab X**

+For example:
+- `lab3ex1.c` → Example 1 from Lab 3
+- `lab4p2.c` → Practice problem 2 from Lab 4

+This structure keeps everything clean, predictable, and easy to follow.

+---

+## 🔎 What’s Inside?
+- Well-commented source code
+- Core concepts like I/O, loops, functions, arrays, pointers, etc.
+- Extra practice problems beyond what was taught in class
+- Ready-to-run `.c` files for compiling in any C IDE or terminal

+---

 ## ✉️ Need Help?
-Stuck on a problem or confused about the logic?
-Feel free to reach out.
-I'll help if I can—but don’t expect spoon-feeding 😎.
+If you're stuck or confused, feel free to DM me.
+Just don’t expect spoon-feeding 😄—but I’ll point you in the right direction.

+---

+Made with caffeine, logic errors, and trial & error.
 — **Nafis Sadiq**
+`Roll: 2302054 | Department of EEE, RUET`